joanseg/The-Positioning-Manual/chapters/11-Risk.md

 ### **Find Your Head Start**

+Remember, a head start is an advantage of some kind.
+Head starts generally take the form of one or more of these advantages:

+* A significant depth or quality of _access_, or large number of _connections_ to, a target market.
+* A significant amount of _credibility_ in a market vertical or within a certain audience.
+* A significant depth of _expertise_ in some area.
+* A significant depth of _insight_ into a target market’s needs.

 When you find your head start, instead of looking equally at all the factors that might make for a good specialization, you focus on one: where is your most significant head start?

-{TODO: remind folks what constitutes a head start, possible pull from ch10}

 You don't ignore those other factors.
 Here's what you actually do instead:

 1. List every way of specializing that might be a fit for your business.
 2. Rank each of those ways of specializing based on how much of a head start you have there, and how beneficial that head start would be.
 3. Use other factors to eliminate options from your list.
 Other factors might include:
-	- The risk of specializing in this way
+	- The risk of specializing in this way.
-	- The low profitability of working with clients like those
+	- The low profitability of working with clients like those.
-	- A lack of interest on your part in doing work like this
+	- A lack of interest on your part in doing work like this.
-	- Low demand from clients for this specialized offering
+	- Low demand from clients for this specialized offering.
-	- How deep your insight into the problem or the needs of the vertical goes
+	- How deep your insight into the problem or the needs of the vertical goes.

 At this point you have a shortlist of specialization options.
 They're all free from dealbreaker flaws, and they're ranked based on how beneficial your head start in each one is.